On Shimura's isomorphism and $(\Gamma, G)$-bundles on the upper-half plane: Deformation theory of -principal bundles on

 \section{Deformation theory of $(\Ga,G)$-principal bundles on $\HH$}

 Given a representation $\chi:\Ga\to G$, \emph{the induced $(\Ga,G)$-bundle on $\HH$} is the trivial bundle $\HH\times G$ with $\chi$ acting as bundle automorphisms commuting with the right $G$-action \cite{BS15,Seshadri69}.
 Hence, two $(\Ga,G)$-bundles induced by $\chi_{1}$, $\chi_{2}$ are \emph{equivalent} if there exists a holomorphic map $f:\HH\to G$, satisfying $f(\gamma\tau)=\chi_{1}(\gamma)f(\tau)\chi_{2}(\gamma)^{-1}$ $\forall \gamma\in\Ga$, $\tau\in\HH$, and whose limit exists at every cusp.\footnote{Observe that, in particular, the conjugacy classes of $\chi_{1}$ and $\chi_{2}$ at every parabolic and elliptic generator are necessarily the same.} In particular, the harmonic theory implies that a $(\Ga,G)$-bundle induced by $\chi$ is isomorphic to at most one induced by a unitary representation $\rho:\Ga\to U$, up to conjugation in $U$.
-Let $\{P_{\rho}\}$ denote the class of $(\Ga,G)$-bundles on $\HH$ induced by a class of irreducible representations $[\rho]\in\cK^{s}$ (that is, we assume that no representative $\rho$ has inner automorphisms in $PU$).
-Our aim is to introduce complex coordinates and a manifold structure over the set $\cN^{s}=\{\{P_{\rho}\}_{[\rho]\in\cK}\}$.
+Let $\{P_{\rho}\}$ denote the class of $(\Ga,G)$-bundles on $\HH$ induced by a class of irreducible representations $\{\rho\}\in\cK^{s}$.
+Our aim is to introduce complex coordinates and a manifold structure over the set $\cN^{s}=\{\{P_{\rho}\}_{\{\rho\}\in\cK}\}$.
 The results of the present section are a generalization of the analysis developed in \cite{TZ07} for stable parabolic bundles to $(\Ga,G)$-bundles on $\HH$, and are, in turn, inspired by the theory of quasiconformal mappings of Ahlfors-Bers.
 Thanks to \cite{BS15}, the resulting complex manifold corresponds to the moduli space of stable parahoric $G$-torsors with prescribed parabolic structure whose automorphism group is equal to $Z(G)$.

 On the analytic side, by considering open sets in $\HH$ invariant under $\Ga$, one can define the sheaf $\mathbf{P}_{\rho}$ on $\HH$, of holomorphic $G$-valued maps which are automorphic with respect to $\rho$, and are bounded at the cusps.
 By the general deformation theory of Kodaira-Spencer, its infinitesimal deformations are encoded in the cohomology